tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 * **Layer 2 - the data link layer:** responsible for the message delivery between nodes.
 * **Layer 3 - the network layer:** responsible for data transmission between devices in different networks by dealing with packet routing to determine data routing paths and addressing to identify sender and receiver.
 * **Layer 4 - the transport layer:** responsible for end-to-end delivery of messages, acknowledgments if successful data transmissions, and re-transmissions of data in case of errors by relying on services from the network layer and providing services to the application layer.
-* **Layer 5 - the session layer:** responsible to establish a connection, maintain a session, and terminating it, as well as for ensuring synchronization with checkpoints.
+* **Layer 5 - the session layer:** responsible to establish a connection, maintaining a session, and terminating it, as well as for ensuring synchronization with checkpoints.
 * **Layer 6 - the presentation layer:** responsible for translation, encryption, decryption, and compression of data.
 * **Layer 7 - the application layer:** implemented by the network's application and responsible for interacting directly with the application.

-Whereas, layers 1 to 3 are hardware layers, the transport layer (layer 5) is the heart of the OSI, and layers 5 to 7 are software layers.
+Whereas layers 1 to 3 are hardware layers, the transport layer (layer 5) is the heart of the OSI, and layers 5 to 7 are software layers.

 Want to take a look at the OSI model in more detail?
 Take a look at this [overview from GeeksforGeeks](https://www.geeksforgeeks.org/layers-of-osi-model/).